TO KNOW GOD AND TO MAKE GOD KNOWN

 Please follow the guidelines and notices as this will now be unsupervised.

 Please respect that only guide-dogs are to be taken into church.

 We are planning to open for a service of Holy Communion at 8am on Sunday 9th August, our Patronal Festival.
 We will be following the guidelines closely and inevitably there will be restrictions in place.

 Seating in church has been re-arranged to comply with social distancing requirements, so numbers attending must be limited.
 A booking system for those wishing to attend a service will be introduced as follows:

 Please contact Betty Rutter after Monday July 27th either by email: email@example.com or ring her after 10am.

 PLEASE NOTE THAT THE SUNDAY SERVICES ON CD AND ONLINE WILL CONTINUE FOR THE TIME BEING.

 We will review these arrangements as the guidelines are updated.

 Father, during this time of uncertainty may your Church be a sign of hope, comfort and love to all.

 We are a warm, welcoming and inclusive Church of England congregation in the small market town of Frodsham.
 We belong to Inclusive Church and welcome all people to our services.
-Our church is open in daylight hours on most days and you are most welcome to visit
+Normally, our church is open in daylight hours on most days but currently it is more limited - please see the notice above.
+You are most welcome to visit

 We have a Church School which you can link to here.